 As far as the specifications are concerned, cutting down on the size of primary and secondary packaging can be very beneficial.
 Even a few inches of reduction will lead to a very high percentage of savings on the entire packaging cost.

-Besides the aforementioned factors, dimensional weight is also sometimes used to calculate shipping cost.
+Besides that, dimensional weight is also sometimes used to calculate shipping cost.
 In such scenarios, accurate computation of the size of packaging swings into action.
 Correct measurement of boxes helps you retain loads of your wealth.
 All the more efficient can be customization which eradicates the need to fill the gaps as well.

 The delivery can be furthermore optimized by picking reusable packaging choices.
 Foldable crates are an example of this type of packaging.
 Firstly, they can be returned back and post the delivery, we can buy them back to use again for the next shipment.
 Plus, they are space efficient and take less area in the warehouse and also in the vehicle taking it back.
 As compared to one-way, one-time use boxes, the cost savings are significant.

-For example, Amazon had a similar challenge.
-They were looking to automate the process of order consolidation and delivery across 200+ locations for the northern regions in India.
+For example, Neolite faced a similar challenge.
+They were looking for processes which facilitate a continuously running production line, seamless procurement management and ensure damage protection for their line of products which are delicate and usually of high value.
 Understanding that, we provided them with a customized solution that not only helped them in making procurement a lot less taxing but also eliminated their need to manage a huge inventory at their own warehouses.

 While such solutions removed the hassle from the procedure, they also saved cost to a great level as the demands were simply fulfilled as and when needed.